Best Australian universities for Indian students

 - Eligibility criteria and admission process for Indian students

-- Tuition fees and cost of living for Indian students in Australia
+- Admission and visa requirements for Indian students

 - Is Australia a good choice for Indian students?